-Tom Dobbins, Region 16 Director - Oconee, Pickens, Anderson 4-5 recommended for adoption by the Delegate Assembly pursuant to Article V, Section 2, of the SCSBA Constitution, which provides that the Delegate Assembly adopts rules of procedure for the conduct of its meetings.
+Tom Dobbins, Region 16 Director - Anderson 4, 5; Oconee, Pickens recommended for adoption by the Delegate Assembly pursuant to Article V, Section 2, of the SCSBA Constitution, which provides that the Delegate Assembly adopts rules of procedure for the conduct of its meeting.
 The rules are adopted at the outset of the deliberation of the Delegate Assembly, at which time they are subject to discussion and amendment.